 - Housing / accomodation, Visa & Insurances

 The University of Twente (UT) is the linking pin between local housing providers and admitted international UT students, employees, and guests.
-Our Housing Officers mediate for furnished on- and off-campus accommodation on behalf of three local housing providers: de Veste, Stadsweide, and the ITC International Hotel.
-We will do its best to find suitable accommodation for you, however, no guarantees can be given due to the limited availability of accommodation.
+Our Housing Officers mediate for furnished on- and off-campus accommodation on behalf of local housing providers: de Veste, and the ITC International Hotel.
+We will do our best to find suitable accommodation for you, however, no guarantees can be given due to the limited availability of accommodation.

-Would you like to make use of the services offered by the UT?
+Would you like to make use of the services offered by UT?
 Please visit the Accommodation website and read the information carefully before submitting your application for accommodation.

 Visa / Residence Permit